 Acanthamoeba is a free-living protozoan that is widely distributed in nature and can cause various and dangerous diseases in humans such as encephalitis and keratitis as an opportunistic pathogen.
-This study aims to investigate the effect of aqueous extract of Artemisia aucheri seed on Acanthamoeba trophozoites and cysts in vitro.
+The aim of this study is investigate the effect of aqueous extract of Artemisia aucheri seed on Acanthamoeba trophozoites and cysts in vitro.